What We Do

 As described in CCR 3527, nonexempt airports in California fall into three categories, Public-Use, Special-Use, and Personal-Use.
 These airports are defined as:

-An airport that is open for aircraft operations to the general public and is listed in the current edition of the FAA’s Airport/Facility Directory.
+An airport that is open for aircraft operations to the general public and is listed in the current edition of the FAA’s Chart Supplement (formerly known as Airport/Facility Directory).

 An airport not open to the general public, access to which is controlled by the owner in support of commercial activities*, public service operations and/or personal use.